Deltares/hydromt_sfincs/examples/README.rst

 To run these examples on your local machine create a conda e nvironment based on the environment.yml in the root of this repository and than start jupyer notebook.
-Run the following steps the examples folder:
+Run the following steps from the repository root:

 .. code-block:: console

-  conda env create -f ../environment.yml conda activate hydromt-sfincs jupyter notebook
+  conda env create -f binder/environment.yml conda activate hydromt-sfincs flit install jupyter lab